GiorgioMula/org-charts/README.md

 <h2>For developers</h2>

-Project development details: used Eclipse with JDT plugin.
-Just open related .croject file and enjoy More details into doxy generated document at <a href="../docs/html/index.html">Doxy docs</a>
+<u>Project development details</u>: used Eclipse with JDT plugin.
+Just open related .project file and enjoy
+More details into doxy generated document at <a href="docs/html/index.html">Doxy docs</a>